 Capital Equipment and Fabrications - The default is SU owned, with the ability to change to non-SU or no capital equipment/fabrication

-What You as an Administrator Can Do
+What Administrators Can Do

 When an expenditure type cannot be charged on a sponsored project, make sure you understand why the expenditure type is not useable:

-Review the job aid “Error Messages - expenditure type cannot be used because of a project transaction control” for example error messages when a project transaction control is making an expenditure type unchargeable.
+Review the job aid “Error Messages: expenditure type cannot be used because of a project transaction control for example error messages when a project transaction control is making an expenditure type unchargeable.

-Run the RM3180 PTA Configuration report for a listing of all project transaction controls on your award.
-(See the job aid “Transaction Controls on the RM3 180 PTA Configuration Report.”
+Run the RM3180 PTA Configuration Report for a listing of all project transaction controls on the award.
+(See the job aid: Transaction Controls on the RM3 #180 PTA Configuration Report.

 Once you have determined a project transaction control has made the expenditure type unavailable for charging, do not pick another expenditure type just because it is chargeable.
 Ask yourself the following questions:

-Am I using the correct expenditure type?
+- Am I using the correct expenditure type?

-Is this an expenditure type that is restricted to a specific award type (federal/non-federal)?
+- Is this an expenditure type that is restricted to a specific award type (federal/non-federal)?

-Am I charging administrative expenses to a federal award that is not “administratively intense" (major project)?
+- Am I charging administrative expenses to a federal award that is not “administratively intense" (major project)?

-Is this a charge that is not allowable on any sponsored project?
+- Is this a charge that is not allowable on any sponsored project?

-Am I correctly charging the appropriate capital /fabrication expenditure type?
+- Am I correctly charging the appropriate capital /fabrication expenditure type?

-Am I incorrectly charging stipends instead of salary on a research award?
+- Am I incorrectly charging stipends instead of salary on a research award?

-Once a department has determined the expenditure type is chargeable on the sponsored award, the department can request that the expenditure type be made available for charging by completing the form “Request to Make Expenditures Types Chargeable/Non-Chargeable.”
-This same form can be used to make expenditure types non-chargeable as well.
+Once you determine the expenditure type is chargeable on the sponsored award, the department can request that the expenditure type be made available for charging by completing the OSR Form Request to Make Expenditures Types Chargeable/Non-Chargeable.
+This form can also be used to make expenditure types non-chargeable as well.